qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

     plt.show()

-    #The smallest paramters and the expectation can be extracted
+    #The smallest parameters and the expectation can be extracted
     print('\n --- OPTIMAL PARAMETERS --- \n')
     print('The maximal expectation value is:  M1 = %.03f' % np.amax(F1))
     print('This is attained for gamma = %.03f and beta = %.03f' % (gamma,beta))